SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Shadow/Statblocks/Shadow Elf Eclipse.md

 reason: 2
 intuition: 1
 presence: 2
-traits:
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the eclipse can take 10 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-  - name: Of the Umbra
-    effects:
-      - effect: The eclipse ignores concealment created by darkness.
-While the eclipse is in direct sunlight, they have damage weakness 3.
-While the eclipse has concealment, they have damage immunity 3.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Manifold Blade
+    name: Manifold Blade
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 4
-        t1: 11 damage; I < 2 bleeding (save ends)
+        tier1: 11 damage; I < 2 bleeding (save ends)
-        t2: 16 damage; I < 3 bleeding (save ends)
+        tier2: 16 damage; I < 3 bleeding (save ends)
-        t3: 19 damage; I < 4 bleeding (save ends)
+        tier3: 19 damage; I < 4 bleeding (save ends)
+      - cost: 2 Malice
-      - effect: The potency increases by 1.
+        effect: The potency increases by 1.
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: Grasping Shadow
+    name: Grasping Shadow
     icon: 🏹
     keywords:
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 5
     target: Three creatures or objects casting a shadow
     effects:
       - roll: Power Roll + 4
-        t1: Pull 5; I < 2 slowed (save ends)
+        tier1: Pull 5; I < 2 slowed (save ends)
-        t2: Pull 7; I < 3 slowed (save ends)
+        tier2: Pull 7; I < 3 slowed (save ends)
-        t3: Pull 10; I < 4 slowed (save ends)
+        tier3: Pull 10; I < 4 slowed (save ends)
+  - type: feature
+    feature_type: ability
-  - name: Put It Out!
+    name: Put It Out!
     icon: ❗️
     keywords:
       - Ranged
-    type: Triggered action
+    usage: Triggered action
     distance: Ranged 10
     target: The triggering enemy
     trigger: An enemy within distance uses an ability that emits light, including abilities that deal fire or lightning damage.
     effects:
+      - name: Effect
-      - effect: The target has a double bane on the ability.
+        effect: The target has a double bane on the ability.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the eclipse can take 10 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: trait
+    name: Of the Umbra
+    icon: ⭐️
+    effects:
+      - effect: The eclipse ignores concealment created by darkness.
+While the eclipse is in direct sunlight, they have damage weakness 3.
+While the eclipse has concealment, they have damage immunity 3.
+  - type: feature
+    feature_type: ability
-  - name: From the Shadows
+    name: From the Shadows
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 5
     target: Special
     effects:
+      - name: Effect
-      - effect: The eclipse calls forth one brush stalker into an unoccupied space within distance.
+        effect: The eclipse calls forth one brush stalker into an unoccupied space within distance.
 Each ally within distance can then shift up to their speed and make a free strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Cast Away All Hope
+    name: Cast Away All Hope
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Area
       - Magic
-    type: "-"
+    usage: "-"
     distance: 3 burst
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: Each target loses all their surges.
+        effect: Each target loses all their surges.
 Additionally, until the end of the round, allies ignore edges and double edges on any targets' abilities, and ignore any nondamaging effects of any target's damage-dealing abilities.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Umbral Hunger
+    name: Umbral Hunger
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - Area
       - Magic
-    type: "-"
+    usage: "-"
     distance: 3 cube within 5
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 4
-        t1: 7 corruption damage; R < 2 the target has speed 0 (save ends)
+        tier1: 7 corruption damage; R < 2 the target has speed 0 (save ends)
-        t2: 12 corruption damage; R < 3 the target has speed 0 (save ends)
+        tier2: 12 corruption damage; R < 3 the target has speed 0 (save ends)
-        t3: 15 corruption damage; R < 4 the target has speed 0 (save ends)
+        tier3: 15 corruption damage; R < 4 the target has speed 0 (save ends)
+      - name: Effect
-      - effect: The area is shrouded in darkness that creates concealment until the end of the encounter.
+        effect: The area is shrouded in darkness that creates concealment until the end of the encounter.
 Any enemy who starts their turn in the area takes 5 corruption damage.
-        name: Effect
 ~~~